tervahagn/stylesync-me/README.md

 4. **Generate AI-Powered Outfits**

-   * Instantly see outfit suggestions based on current weather, upcoming occasions, or how you’re feeling.
+   * Instantly see outfit suggestions based on current weather, upcoming occasions, or how you're feeling.

 5. **Save Your Favorites**